storageos/storageos.github.io/_docs/prerequisites/firewalls.md

 iptables -I OUTPUT -d 0.0.0.0/0 -m comment --comment 'Permit outbound traffic' -j ACCEPT
 ```

-Please ensure that the iptables rules you have added above come before any DROP
+Please ensure that the iptables rules you have added above come before any
-rules or else the rules will not work.
+default DROP or REJECT rules.